AccelByte/mmtool-cli/README.md

 `mmtool-cli tickets create solo -n <name of namespace> -m <matchpool name> -f <./path/to/users/file.yaml>`

 #### _Generate Party User Tickets_
+If you wish to create Match Tickets in which Users are considered in a Party, the `party` command is what you'll want to use.
+Below are examples of ways to use this command.

 REQUIRED FLAGS: